NZV8 (magazine)

-NZV8 is a monthly automotive magazine and website that focuses on V8 cars, car clubs and the related culture predominantly in New Zealand, but also Australia and the USA.
-Its readership was 96,000 in 2011.
+NZV8 is a monthly automotive magazine and website that focuses on V8 cars, car clubs and the related culture predominantly in New Zealand, but also Australia and the United States.

+The magazine's readership was 96,000 in 2011.
 It was the third automotive magazine to be published by Parkside Media, the other two being NZ Performance Car and NZ Classic Car.